13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Maibaum

 The ambitious goal of Operation Maibaum (Maypole) was to destroy the Partisan 3rd Corps.
 Army Group F ordered V SS Mountain Corps to form a blockade along the Drina to prevent the Partisan force from crossing into Serbia.
 Operation Maibaum was one of the largest counter-insurgency operations of World War II and included 7th SS Division and NDH forces.
 The 13th SS Division was under the command of V SS Corps, and the primary tasks of the division were to capture Tuzla and Zvornik, then drive south parallel with the Drina to meet other Corps elements.
-The original plan included the parachute insertion of 500th SS Parachute Battalion into the Vlasenica area, but this was cancelled due to unsuitable weather.
+The original plan included the parachute insertion of the 500th SS Parachute Battalion into the Vlasenica area, but this was cancelled due to unsuitable weather.
 Flank security was to be provided by the reconnaissance battalion in the Srebrnik area.
 The deployment south of the Spreča, and therefore outside the security zone, during Operation Maibaum was ordered by the corps commander, Phleps, despite opposition from Sauberzweig.
 This caused friction between the two that eventually required Himmler's intervention.

 On 23 April, the 28th Regiment pushed south along mountain roads through Tuzla.
-The following day it continued on as far as Stupari.
+The following day it continued as far as Stupari.
 On 25 April, the 27th Regiment advanced south to capture Zvornik.
 At the same time, the 28th Regiment sent I/28 east towards Vlasenica and II/28 continuing south towards Kladanj, capturing the town on 27 April.
 Due to the level of the Drinjača at Kladanj, instead of fording the river and pushing east towards Vlasenica, II/28 continued south-east towards Han Pijesak, where they met elements of 7th SS Division advancing north.

-I/28 captured Vlasenica on 28 April, but was almost immediately attacked from the east by two Partisan divisions.
-A third Partisan division surrounded the headquarters of 28th Regiment at Šekovići, 30 kilometres north-west of Vlasenica.
+I/28 captured Vlasenica on 28 April but was almost immediately attacked from the east by two Partisan divisions.
+A third Partisan division surrounded the headquarters of the 28th Regiment at Šekovići, 30 kilometres north-west of Vlasenica.
 Both II/28 and the reconnaissance battalion were rushed to Vlasenica, where II/28 relieved the battered I/28 and then surrounded Šekovići.
 After a 48-hour battle, during which II/28 was decimated, the town was taken.

 While the battle of Šekovići raged, the 27th Regiment extended the Drina blockade further south, ambushing a Partisan column and reaching Nova Kasaba on 30 April.
 After the situation at Šekovići improved on 1 May, the 27th Regiment returned to patrolling the Tuzla–Zvornik road.
 The 28th Regiment moved to the Simin Han-Lopare area on 5 May, while the 7th SS Division pursued the Partisans withdrawing south.

 Operation Maibaum had not only stopped the Partisan 3rd Corps from crossing the Drina into Serbia, it had scattered the Partisan formation.
 On 6 May, V SS Mountain Corps ordered the division to return to the security zone north of the Spreča.